djangodeployment/django-deployment-book/10-recovery2.rst

  4. Wait for five minutes, then shut down the old server.

-You could have zero downtime by only follow the first two steps instead of all four, and after you are satisfied discard the *new* server instead of the old one.
+You could have zero downtime by only following the first two steps instead of all four, and after you are satisfied discard the *new* server instead of the old one.
 However, you can't really be certain you haven't left something out if you don't use the new server operationally.
-So while following half the testing plan can be a good idea as a pretest, in order to get an idea of how much time will be needed by the actual test, staying there and not doing the actual test is a bad idea.
+So while following half the testing plan can be a good idea as a preliminary test in order to get an idea of how much time will be needed by the actual test, staying there and not doing the actual test is a bad idea.